 The term “worsted” could refer to a high-quality yarn manufactured from wool with long fibers.
 The wool is spun so that the fibers all lie parallel, forming a tighter, harder, and shinier yarn.
 It also refers to the fabric made from worsted yarn, a harder, shinier fabric often used for suits.

 Worsted weight yarn, on the other hand, is a classification method used to indicate the thickness of the yarn.
-According to the American Craft Yarn Council’s yarn weight classification standard, Worsted weight yarn is a medium yarn with a yarn weight symbol or number 4.
+According to the American Craft Yarn Council’s yarn weight classification standard, worsted weight yarn is a medium yarn with a yarn weight symbol or number 4.

 Worsted weight yarn is one of the most popular types of yarn, mainly due to its strength and versatility.
-Worsted weight yarn is recommended as the best for beginner knitters or crocheters, as it is one of the easiest yarns to work with and is thick enough to see the stitches and easily spot mistakes.
+This weight of yarn is recommended as the best for beginner knitters or crocheters, as it is one of the easiest yarns to work with and is thick enough to see the stitches and easily spot mistakes.

 Yarn manufacturers consider worsted weight yarn a top seller.